felky/shelly/README.md

 	DISCORD_TOKEN="your discord token"
 	W2G_KEY="your Watch2Gether api-key"
 	PREFIX="your preferred command prefix"
-    RIOT_KEY=RGAPI-"your riot api key, this one will only last 24h for personal key" }
+    	RIOT_KEY="your riot api key, this one will only last 24h for personal key" }
 ```
 When you are all done setting up Shelly, run the bot using: